 On the student side, the fair is primarily aimed at international graduates and students.
 The young personalities come to our university from all continents and are given the opportunity to study, do research or complete internships in regional companies in an international context.
-Almost 4,000 students from abroad are enrolled at TU Dortmund University, most of them in the so-called MINT subjects (mathematics, computer science, natural sciences and technical subjects).
+More than 4,000 students from abroad are enrolled at TU Dortmund University, most of them in the so-called MINT subjects (mathematics, computer science, natural sciences and technical subjects).

 The special feature of the fair is that exhibitors at the International Career Fair define in advance which profile suitable candidates should ideally have.
 Prior to the fair, the organizers then match the candidates to allow meetings and discussions in the morning which are highly focused and yield the greatest possible benefit for both sides.
 In the afternoon, the format is open and students of all disciplines can visit the fair without prior registration.